geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 The warder came, “beneath the castle door<br>
 Two weary strangers rest and aid implore;<br>
 A hoary pilgrim one, sedate and sage,<br>
-One bears a harp, and seems of tender age.”
+One bears a harp, and seems of tender age.”<br>
 &emsp;“Fling wide the gates, and spread the choicest cheer,<br>
 Our deadliest foe to-night were welcome here,”<br>
 Blythe Albert spoke, and then with gesture bland,<br>